Snowbirds' roost here

 airports is a wise investment indeed," he said.

-Dick Wham, a board member and former chairman of the board, described
+Dick Wham, a board member, described

 the Snowbirds' stop in Henderson as a "once in a lifetime visit from a